ciri-ethereum/ciri/README.md

 Seriously,

-Ruby is a scripting language, it's easy to write prototype or research code with Ruby (like the official python Ethereum implementation intended).
+Ruby is a scripting language which makes it easy to write prototype or research code (like the official python Ethereum implementation intended).

-And with the several performance research projects in Ruby community (JIT, JRuby, TruffleRuby), we can expect the language performance improve in the future.
+According to the several performance research projects in Ruby community (JIT, JRuby, TruffleRuby), we are highly looking forward to seeing improvement of this language performance in the future.

-So with Ruby, we can expect to achieve both research-friendly and high-performance in our implementation.
+Due to Ruby, we could expect to achieve both research-friendly and high-performance in our implementation.

 Contributors